Hanover-CS/HC25-Kayla-Pyle-Senior-Project/docs/tutorial/step_one.md

 *the instance seen in this example no longer exisits and was deleted after tht tutorial was made*

 This is your aura instance dashboard, and once your Instance01 says that is is running, you offically have a free Neo4j Aura Instance set up and ready to use!

+Now you're ready to set up your driver!
+Follow this link to [Step 2](/docs/tutorial/step_two.md).